hyuchi123/web-app/README.md

 $ npm start
 ```

-3. Run frontend in the `admin` directory
+3. Run admin system in the `admin` directory
 ```sh
 $ npm run dev
 ```

+Note: You can directly use admin system at localhost:5173.
+You can also create an admin account using Thunder Client and set the role to "**admin**" (the default is "user").

 <br>